-Advice
+Advice:

 - 1. A tentative lecture schedule is given in this syllabus.
-Please, give a first reading to scheduled text sections before the lecture that covers that material. - 2.
+Give a first reading to scheduled text sections before the lecture that covers that material.
+Announcements made in class or on Carmen supersede information in this syllabus.
+It is your responsibility to be up to date about the announcements. - 2.
 The course moves rather quickly.
 If you are having difficulty, please get help as soon as possible.
 Homework assignments can be difficult if you wait until the last minute before trying any problems. - 3.
 It is important that you provide sufficient details in writing up solutions to the problems for grading.
-It is also important that your solutions be presented neatly in a clear, easy to read and follow format.
+It is also important that your solutions be presented in a clear, easy to read format.
 No credit will be given for work that is too sloppy or difficult to read. - 4.
 The material becomes more complex as it moves along.
 The first exam material may feel easy compared to the second exam.
 Keep working along as the semester progresses. - 5.
 Having the opportunity to use formula sheets on the exams also means that you are not given formulas and it is your responsibility to create your formula sheet and gather the necessary formulas you may need on an exam.
 Collecting important formulas along the way as we learn them is a good organized way to prepare your formulas sheet. - 6.
 If you have a re-grade request on an exam, the request needs to be written on a sheet of paper attached to your original paper, within one week of the date the paper was first returned to class.
 If you are absent the day a graded paper is first returned to the class, it is your responsibility to come to me to get it in less than a week if you want to have a re-grade option available to you.

-Academic Misconduct
+Academic Misconduct:

-Please help maintain an academic environment of mutual respect and fair treatment.
+Please, help maintain an academic environment of mutual respect and fair treatment.
 You are expected to produce original and independent work on the exams.
 Although students are often encouraged to work together on homework assignments, all students must submit their own work in their own words.
-Please help maintain an academic environment of mutual respect and fair treatment.
-You are expected to produce original and independent work on the exams.
-Although students are often encouraged to work or study together even on homework assignments, all students must finalize and submit their own work individually.